jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 >**Note**: This task is **optional**, and it is valid only if you are a global administrator on the Azure AD tenant associated with your subscription.

-1. Navigate to the Azure Management portal, [http://portal.azure.com](http://portal.azure.com/), using a new tab or instance.
+1. Navigate to the Azure Management portal, [http://portal.azure.com](http://portal.azure.com/), using a new tab or instance

-2. In the left-hand navigation menu, click **Azure Active Directory**.
+2. In the left-hand navigation menu, click **Azure Active Directory**

     ![The Azure Active Directory menu option](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image123.png "Azure Portal")

-3. On the **Azure Active Directory** blade, locate and click on the **Company branding** option.
+3. On the **Azure Active Directory** blade, locate and click on the **Company branding** option

     ![In the Azure Active Directory blade, Company branding is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image124.png "Azure Active Directory blade")